michalstol/batmaid-exercise/README.md

 # Batmaid exercise

 It is a recruitment exercise for Batmaid company.
+It is created based on CLI create-react-app with redux && typescript template.

 ## Launch application